 READING CURRICULUM

-Reading is dynamic and each part of this curriculum overlaps in order to develop the full potential of your child.
+to develop the full potential of your child.

 -